Xerxes II: Reign

 The last inscription mentioning Artaxerxes I being alive can be dated to 424 BC.
-He succeeded to the throne but two of his illegitimate brothers claimed the throne for themselves.
+Xerxes succeeded to the throne but two of his illegitimate brothers claimed the throne for themselves.
 The first was Sogdianus, Artaxerxes I's son by his concubine Alogyne of Babylon.
 The second was Darius II, Artaxerxes I's son by his concubine Cosmartidene of Babylon, who was married to their common half-sister Parysatis, daughter of Artaxerxes I and his concubine Andia of Babylon.

 Xerxes II was only recognized as king in Persia and Sogdianus in Elam.
 Ochus' first inscription as Darius II can be dated to January 10, 423 BC.
 He was already satrap of Hyrcania and was soon recognized by Media, Babylonia and Egypt.
 Xerxes II only ruled forty-five days.
 He was murdered while drunk by Sogdianus, with help from Pharnacyas and Menostanes, who had great influence over him according to Ctesias.
 Sogdianus gained the support of his regions, but was killed a few months later.
 Darius II became the sole ruler of the Persian Empire and reigned until 404 BC.